 How to keep fried chicken warm for a picnic?

-When taking fried chicken to a picnic, there are a few things to keep in mind to keep it crispy and warm.
 Allowing chicken pieces to fully cool after frying is necessary so steam doesn’t build up when contained.
 Once cooled, the chicken should be wrapped tightly in brown paper bags or paper towels and stored in an insulated bag or cooler.
 This breathing room with ventilation and the positioning of warm packs helps to keep ambient heat to maintain chicken perfectly warm during transport and time at the picnic site.
-Checking periodically that the chicken stays warm but not too hot helps preserve its crispy coating until it’s time to serve and enjoy the fried delicacy outdoors.
-Proper storage is the best way to keep fried chicken warm and crispy for picnics.

 How to keep Kentucky fried chicken warm?